Almost everybody wants to go to Europe. It’s a dream that most people have.

 Setting up an offshore company is also relatively easy in Georgia, and there are a bunch of reasons why you should do so.

-Living in Georgia doesn’t mean that you’ll be shunned from the rest of the world.
+Living in Georgia doesn’t mean that you’ll be shunned by the rest of the world.
 In Tbilisi’s main airport, you can catch direct flights to any European capital.
 There are also a lot of direct flights going to and from Doha, Istanbul, and Dubai.
 It’s Eastern Europe’s gateway to the wider world.

 As cliché as it might sound, Georgia is one of those places that can change your life if you give it a try.